-I am believing God that this isn’t the end of our story.
-I am hoping and praying that there are many more chapters to come – wonderful chapters.
-But this is the chapter we’re in now.
-It’s a chapter that started a little over 3 years ago.
-It’s a terrible, painful, life altering chapter.
+When I wrote this post, I was believing God that this wasn’t the end of our story.
+I was hoping and praying that there were many more chapters to come – wonderful chapters.
+But this was the chapter we were in when I started this blog in January of 2017.
+It was a chapter that started a little over 3 years earlier.
+It was a terrible, painful, life altering chapter.
 But God is faithful.
-In all of the mess that is this chapter, His love shines through.
-His sustaining power can be seen everywhere.
-My hope is that His redemptive power is what will prevail.
-That it will be the reason for all the chapters to come.
+In all of the mess that was this chapter, His love shone through.
+His sustaining power could be seen everywhere.
+My hope was that His redemptive power would prevail.
+That it would be the reason for all the chapters to come.

 The Big Compromise

 This chapter started about 3 years ago when my love had his first affair.
 It was an awful year already.
 Other events in our life left us feeling betrayed and alone and completely vulnerable.
 He found himself in a situation he knew was dangerous and rather than run or apply appropriate safeguards he chose to take advantage.
 He wanted to escape from all the stress and do something that would just make him feel good.
 The irony of that thought process is that it was such a lie.
 It may have felt good for a few minutes, but then it felt terrible.
 It didn’t relieve stress, it added it.
 It didn’t provide an escape, it enslaved him in a terrible trap!
 He found himself in a web of lies and deception and guilt that came with an appetite for more and more and more and could never be satisfied.